ArwaI1/KNN-from-scratch/README.md

-# KNN-from-scratch
-This project is about creating a k-Nearest Neighbors (k-NN) algorithm using Python, NumPy, and Pandas.
-It's a hands-on approach to understanding machine learning, where we'll implement k-NN without specific ML libraries, using NumPy for math operations and Pandas for data handling.
+This project involves developing a k-Nearest Neighbors (k-NN) algorithm using Python, NumPy, and Pandas, with the Iris dataset as the basis for our model.
+We'll handle data with Pandas and perform calculations with NumPy, offering a hands-on understanding of machine learning.